 Despite the rise of virtual learning options, one survey revealed that 4 out of 5 respondents deliver training through in-person presentations—a trend that has remained consistent over the past the past ten years.
 The reason: when learning is a conversation, engagement and retention are higher.
 Additionally, nearly three quarters of survey takers said they use print materials to deliver their training, whereas only ten percent offer mobile and tablet-based materials.

 Speaking of mobile-based materials, although only ten percent currently offer mobile and tablet-based materials, there is an overwhelming sentiment that mobile-based learning is something most respondents acknowledged they need to do.
 Device versatility, ease of access to content and just-in-time reference to content were all noted as important criteria to have in place to encourage greater usage of digital training programs.
 But the time investment required to create mobile-friendly content was a major barrier.
 Many organizations are starting by creating only a fraction of content for mobile—particularly their newer content.

-Based on the research, microlearning is considered to be the #1 trend for training professionals for 2018.
+Based on the research, microlearning is considered to be the number one learning trends for training professionals in 2018.
 While implementation of this training strategy is growing, the buzz is still greater than reality.
 This is primarily due to the fact that there isn’t a clear and uniform definition of what microlearning means, and therefore, how it should best be executed.
 Some consider it to be “informal learning,” others “mobile learning” or even “short learning.”
 Each of these definitions serves a unique purpose and warrants its own strategy.